-Most people love strawberries, and they’re delicious and good for us too!
-But is the same true for your small and furry hamster friend?
+Most people love strawberries but is the same true for your small and furry hamster friend?
 Can hamsters eat strawberries, and if so, are strawberries actually good for them?
 Let’s find out!

 To briefly answer the first question, most hamsters can safely eat strawberries as a small supplement to their daily diet.
 For some hamsters, though, they’re not a good idea.
 Dwarf hamsters are at high risk of diabetes, so foods that are high in sugar, like strawberries, should be avoided.